Palace of the Grand Dukes of Lithuania: Presidency of the Council of the European Union in 2013

 During Lithuania's presidency of the Council of the European Union, the palace was used as one of the main venues for the meetings of heads of European countries.

 On 28 November 2013, during the Eastern Partnership Summit in Vilnius, a dinner was held in the palace with many guests, including German Chancellor Angela Merkel; British Prime Minister David Cameron; French President François Hollande; Polish President Bronisław Komorowski; European Council President Herman Van Rompuy; European Commission President José Manuel Barroso; European Parliament President Martin Schulz; European Commission Vice-President and High Representative of the Union for Foreign Affairs and Security Policy Baroness Catherine Ashton; Commissioner for Enlargement and European Neighbourhood Policy Štefan Füle; Commissioner for Trade Karel De Gucht; the presidents of Latvia, Cyprus, Romania and Slovakia; the Prime Ministers of Czech Republic, Denmark, Estonia, Greece, Italy, Croatia, Luxembourg, Malta, the Netherlands, Portugal, Slovenia, Sweden, Hungary and Spain; as well as other high-ranking officials.

 Countries participating in the Eastern Partnership programme was represented at the summit by Armenian President Serzh Sargsyan, Azerbaijani President Ilham Aliyev, Ukrainian President Viktor Yanukovych, Georgian President Giorgi Margvelashvili, Moldovan Prime Minister Iurie Leancă, and Belarusian Foreign Minister Vladimir Makei.

+President Yanukovych was expected to sign the European Union–Ukraine Association Agreement at the palace but the signing did not take place, stating threats and demands from Russia.
+Yanukovych's refusal to sign the agreement led to the Euromaidan.

+Recent history

+On 17 September 2020 - For the first time in more than 200 years, a joint session of the Lithuanian and Polish governments was held at the Palace, chaired by the Prime Minister of Lithuania, Saulius Skvernelis, and the Prime Minister of Poland, Mateusz Morawiecki.
+On 11-12 July 2023, a gala reception for Vilnius NATO Summit delegates was held in the Grand Courtyard of the Palace.